Benjamin Wynn

 Benjamin Wynn, (Benjamin Matfield Wynn, born 1979) known also as Deru, is an American composer, sound designer and music producer mostly known for creating the sound design for the TV series Avatar: The Last Airbender.
-He has collaborated with composers such as Joby Talbot.
+He has collaborated with composers such as Joby Talbot, Jeremy Zuckerman and The Echo Society.
 He also produces electronic music under the name "Deru".
 He is the grandson of neurosurgeon Joseph Ransohoff.

 Background

 Wynn studied electronic music at the California Institute of the Arts, where he focused on synthesis, signal processing, acoustics, music theory and composition, and earned a bachelor's degree in music technology.

 Collaboration

 In 2007, Wynn (as Deru) collaborated with British composer Joby Talbot on the score to Wayne McGregor's ballet, "Genus", based on Charles Darwin's book, On the Origin of Species, commissioned by the Paris Opera Ballet.
 The ballet premiered at the Palais Garnier in October 2007 and was commissioned for a second round of performances in November 2009.
 The eight-part score combines electronics with a 10-part choir and string instruments.
 The score is available on Ant-Zen and Dear Oh Dear Records and was featured in the 2009 documentary, "La Danse: The Paris Opera Ballet".
 Genus had its North American premiere by the National Ballet of Canada at the Four Seasons Centre in March 2017 in Toronto, Canada.